liamnichols/UIDevice-PasscodeStatus/README.md

  `pod 'UIDevice-PasscodeStatus', '~> 0.0'`

 **Manually:**
- Just copy the category from the `Source/` directory into your project an import `Security.Framework`
+ Just copy the category from the `Source/` directory into your project and import `Security.Framework`